Bridging the Gap Between Agile and Change Management: Key Principles for Success

 2) Service Delivery

 After defining the service provision, the next activity to focus on is how these services will be delivered.
-This depends on organizational needs, resources available and the skills of available practitioners in the group.
+This depends on organisational needs, resources available and the skills of available practitioners in the group.
 Examples of service delivery options include:

 • Low involvement – Consultation